 A new window will appear with the information to utilize the new tunnel.
 Please note that you have to start using the tunnel within 10 minutes or it will close.
 After you have started to use it, it will stay open until you close your remote control software or the software looses its connection.
 At that point, one would need to open a new remote control tunnel to continue working.

-The remote control tunnel is only valid for the computer you opened the tunnel from, as stated in the “Your client address” field in the image above.
+The remote control tunnel is only valid for the computer you opened the tunnel from, as stated in the “Your IP address” field in the image above.

 In addition, for RDP and VNC connections one can click the link for the new tunnel and download a auto-generated shortcut file for either RDP or VNC.